rsksmart/devportal-1.0/_rsk/rbtc/conversion/with-trezor-t.md

 collection_order: 3160
 ---

-How to solve the problem of moving your funds when they are in a account that needs to be derived with a custom derivation path (dpath) using Trezor T.
+How to solve the problem of moving your funds when they are in an account that needs to be derived with a custom derivation path (dpath) using Trezor T.

 ## General context